feluxe/gitsub_DEPRECATED/README.md

 ## Description

-A simple but effective wrapper around git that allows for nested repositories.
+A simple but effective wrapper around git that allows for (deeply) nested repositories.

 It's much simpler than `submodule` and `subtree`.
 There are no complicated commands to remember...
 Just cd into your repo directories (parent or child doesn't matter) and run your git commands as usual.